 The first play, Sparkler, was like catching lightning in a bottle.
 The high tensions in a Hollywood marriage between a gay movie star and an ambitious young actress in 1964.
 It was eloquent, bitchy, hilarious, and violent.
 Those 35 minutes felt like they were part of something bigger, and I was constantly being asked if I was going to expand it.
+Even the critics called for a full-length version.

 The second play, The Screens, had already been produced multiple times in short play festivals across the country.
 What was accomplished here was extremely strong, although there was an important difference from productions past.
 They played the ending from the start.
 This is a valid choice and it actually works.
 I prefer the play being a gradual peeling back of the layers, so the play the audience is watching at the end is not the play they thought they were watching at the beginning.
 But I also don’t want every production of my work to be a carbon copy.
 Janet wanted to take it into uncharted territory and I gave her my blessing.